Punakaiki Horse Treks

 - Suitable clothing for weather conditions

-Punakaiki Horse Treks runs a 2.5 hour horse trek into the Punakaiki Valley and along the beach to the Pancake Rocks.
+Punakaiki Horse Treks runs a 2.5-3 hour horse trek into the Punakaiki Valley, within the Paparoa National Park and finishing along the beach to the southern tip of the Pancake Rocks.

 We also offer personalised treks for riders who would like extra tuition or a horse ride designed to their capabilities.
 Young children can enjoy led-rides on the beach.